odoodo/Mirth-MetaAppender/README.md

 * Messages that are not caused by a channel (e.g. global deploy script) are logged to the standard log file [I]mirth.log[/I].
 * All messages on log level ERROR are accumulated in a specific log file called [I]mirthErrors.log[/I].
 * All messages that are logged to the console or administrator dashboard are enriched with the name of the channel causing the message.
+* This library is compatible with the Log4J implementation (till v4.0.1) and the Log4j2 implementation (from v4.1.0) of Mirth Connect

 **How to use:**